 The AMCI SD4840E2 is a DC powered, 4.0 Arms, micro-stepping driver with an internal bus voltage equal to the supply voltage.
 The drive's built-in indexer accepts configuration and command data from a host system over its internal Ethernet ports.
-The SD4840E2 driver can be configured to use Ethernet/IP, PROFINET, or Modbus/TCP protocols, which makes these units easy to integrate the drive into a wide variety of controller systems.
+The SD4840E2 driver can be configured to use Ethernet/IP, PROFINET, or Modbus/TCP protocols.